sameer-softengs/sameer-softengs/Readme.md

 ## 🚀 About Me

 Hey there!
-I'm *Muhammad Waleed Ahmed, a passionate **Software Engineer* with expertise in developing scalable, efficient, and high-performance applications.
+I'm *Muhammad Sameer, a passionate **Software Engineer* with expertise in developing scalable, efficient, and high-performance applications.
 I specialize in *Object-Oriented Programming, Frontend Development, and Software Architecture*.
 My goal is to build innovative solutions that enhance user experiences and optimize performance.Wanna see my portfolio click here [Portfolio](https://waleed-portfolio-omega.vercel.app/)

 ---